Juliet Kinsman boutique hotel expert FOUNDER

 Instinctive about what makes hotels extraordinary, as a journalist Juliet has spent most of the last two decades celebrating the world’s most special places to stay.
-Louis Vuitton City Guides author for London and New York, and founding editor of Mr & Mrs Smith, her design and travel articles have appeared in The Telegraph to Condé Nast Traveller.
+A Louis Vuitton City Guides author for London and New York, and founding editor of Mr & Mrs Smith, Juliet's design and travel articles have appeared in The Telegraph to Condé Nast Traveller and she is a regularly an expert speaker at events and on TV and radio, internationally.
 Meeting philanthropic hoteliers and working with award-winning travel brands on their content and social media strategy has inspired her to share the stories of sustainability from the world's most remarkable inns, lodges and resorts.
-She has a BA in Social Anthropology and has been accepted to study for an MSc in Sustainable Development at SOAS University. julietkinsman.com
+She has a BA in Social Anthropology and she has been a guest speaker at Goldsmiths University. julietkinsman.com

 HOTEL LOVERS: EIGHT QUESTIONS TO ASK YOURSELF BEFORE BOOKING A HOTEL